TraverseData/Pagination.js/README.md

 #### Reactstrap

 If you're using [Reactstrap], there's already a nice [Pagination] component.
 Pagination plays nicely with it.
-URLs still have to be generated though.
+URLs still have to be generated though with the `href()` function, which receives a page number and returns a string.

+Additional props are passed through, so `className`, `size`, `tag`, etc. are supported.

 ```js
 import Pagination from '@traverse-data/pagination/react/PaginationReactstrap'